 Were that the case, a mob would undoubtedly be boring or frustrating for most observers.
 A manager watching such an unstructured team would quickly decide that mob programming is one of the stupidest ideas ever foisted on software teams.

 In order to succeed, as in pairing, mobbing must engage all parties involved.
 Otherwise, those not involved represent pointless overhead.
-The benefit of engaged mobbing is far from pointless: We celebrate the dramatically better solution that true collaboration can derive.
+The benefit of engaged mobbing is far from pointless: We celebrate the dramatically better solution that true collaboration can yield.

-To take full advantage of mobbing, make use of the talents of everyone on the team and deliver better software sooner, here are two essential rules to follow for mobbing success.
+To take full advantage of mobbing, make use of the talents of everyone on the team, and deliver better software sooner, here are two essential rules to follow for mobbing success.